 You are active means many things.
 For some students, it is a gym membership, some adore yoga, and others love a good morning run.
 Suppose you would like to start exercising but have no idea where to start, (especially if you are on a lockdown).
 In that case, you can begin with stretching and static exercises to strengthen your muscles before doing dynamic exercises known as cardio.

 If you are not into some ‘exercises’, but you would want to become more active due to your sedentary lifestyle, you can take breaks every hour to warm up or take a slow walk or go for a bike ride to keep moving.
 Any aerobic exercise would be excellent for beginners.

 An enormous part of a student’s general well-being is emotional health.
-Students face various challenges all the time: extremely competitive environment, often matched by pressure from parents, backed by a lack of financial stability.
+Students face various challenges all the time: an extremely competitive environment, often matched by pressure from parents, backed by a lack of financial stability.

 To stay grounded and resist stress, you need to find your way of dealing with troubles.
 It is different for every person.
-However, there are common ways to calm down, get distracted and recharge like a sense of humour, focusing on your strengths, and putting yourself first.
+However, there are common ways to calm down, get distracted, and recharge like a sense of humour, focusing on your strengths, and putting yourself first.

 Find sources of emotional support in your environment.
 Create sustainable friendships that make you feel safe.
 Feel free to share your worries and experiences with your friends.
 Build stronger connections with your family.

 Everybody feels more confident and stronger when they know that there are people on their side.
 Make sure that you always have someone to turn to.

 If you quote information from this page in your work, then the reference for this page is: